jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 <br>
 We decided to try K-Nearest Neighbors, Random Forest and a feed-forward neural network.
 As already pointed out in section 2, our dataset is very unbalanced.
 Therefore, classification accuracy and its complement, the error rate, might be a bad idea to use because it will be an unreliable measure of the model performance.
 We have have what is called an "Accuracy paradox"(3).
 In that case, a good performance on the minority class (Goal) will be preferred over a good performance on both class.
 In order to do so, alternative performance metrics, like precision, recall or the F-measure, may be required since reporting the classification accuracy may be misleading.
 In the following section, we will explain how the features were processed for each model, how they were trained and which metrics were used.
 All our models have been split into training (80%) and validation (20%) set using a stratified strategy and have been optimized using cross-validation to find the best hyperparameters.
 The figures shown in this section have been obtained after evaluating our models on the validation set.
 </div>

-### Models
+### Models Results and Analysis

 #### 1. KNN

 <div style="text-align: justify">
 KNN was trained on all the features created in section 4.
 For the preprocessing, we started by changing all of the categorical features into one-hot encoding.
 We then dropped the rows that had nan values and removed the ones that had infinity values (like the Speed Column).
 Once this was done, we split the dataset into training and validation set as specified above.
-We trained our KNN using a GridSearch on different hyperparameters: the number of neighbors and the weights used for prediction (distance vs uniform).
+We trained our KNN using a GridSearch on different hyper-parameters: the number of neighbors and the weights used for prediction(distance vs uniform).
 The best model found by the GridSearch used 8 neighbors and distance for weights.
 However, even if the GridSearch did find a "best estimator", it was only able to reach an AUC of 0.63 which is lower than the XGBoost model and our best regression model from section 3.
 </div>

 #### 2. Random Forest
 <div style="text-align: justify">
 The Random Forest had a similar preprocessing as the KNN, i.e. we used the same features with the one-hot encoding for the categorical features, etc.
-We also trained the Random Forest using a GridSearch over 2 hyperparameters: the criterion which is the function used to measure the quality of a split in a tree and the number of estimators. [<a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html?highlight=randomforestregressor#sklearn.ensemble.RandomForestRegressor">Random Forest from Scikit-Learn</a>]
+We also trained the Random Forest using a GridSearch over 2 hyper-parameters: the criterion which is the function used to measure the quality of a split in a tree and the number of estimators.
+[<a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html?highlight=randomforestregressor#sklearn.ensemble.RandomForestRegressor">Random Forest from Scikit-Learn</a>]
 This time, the GridSearch finished with an AUC of 0.72 for the cross-validation results which is similar to what our XGBoost could do, but a little bit lower.
 </div>